List of McDonald's products: McChicken

 A McChicken is a mildly spicy breaded and seasoned chicken sandwich which is also offered in a spicier variant (the Hot n' Spicy) in some markets.
 The sandwich is made from 100% ground white meat chicken, mayonnaise, and shredded lettuce, on a toasted bun.
 A full-size version was introduced in 1980, later removed, and reintroduced in 1988.
 In some markets, it is not spicy, and in others, a cajun spiced version is also offered.
 It remains one of the biggest sellers, just behind the Big Mac.
 The larger sandwich was replaced with the Crispy Chicken Deluxe in 1996, and brought back in 1998 in the current smaller size, and marketed as the Cajun (Style) McChicken.
 In Philippines the McChicken Sandwich contains around 371 calories.
 In Australia, the average serving size for a McChicken is 185 g.
-In Canada, it remains a full-size sandwich, while the US' smaller version is sold there as the Junior Chicken.
+In Canada, it remains a full-size sandwich, while the smaller American version is sold there as the Junior Chicken.